keyfactor-pub/terraform-provider-ejbca/docs/resources/certificate.md

   an End Entity is created in EJBCA which is not deleted when the resource is destroyed.
 If this is behavior that is desired, please use the ejbca_end_entity resource to generate the end entity, and reference the end entity name in the end_entity_name attribute of the ejbca_certificate resource.
-  The EJBCA Certificate Resource uses the following EJBCA API endpoints:
-  POST /v1/certificate/pkcs10enroll - Used to enroll a certificate with a PKCS#10 Certificate Signing RequestPOST /v1/certificate/search - Used to search for a certificate by serial numberGET /v1/ca/{subject_dn}/certificate/download - Used to download the CA certificate chain if it was not provided in the response from /v1/certificate/searchPUT /v1/certificate/{issuer_dn}/{certificate_serial_number}/revoke - Used to revoke a certificate
   The EJBCA Certificate Resource allows users to determine how the End Entity Name is selected at runtime.
 Here are the options you can use for end_entity_name:
   cn: Uses the Common Name from the CSR's Distinguished Name.dns: Uses the first DNS Name from the CSR's Subject Alternative Names (SANs).uri: Uses the first URI from the CSR's Subject Alternative Names (SANs).ip: Uses the first IP Address from the CSR's Subject Alternative Names (SANs).Custom Value: Any other string will be directly used as the End Entity Name.
   If the end_entity_name field is not explicitly set, the EJBCA Terraform Provider will attempt to determine the End Entity Name using the following default behavior: